fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/00_preparation/01_start.md

 #### Question: Do I need to be good in English?

-I try to write in easy language on this website, but I encourage you to learn English first if you have problems reading the content.
+I try to write in easy language on this website but I encourage you to learn English first (or during the reading) if you have problems reading the content.

-In the IT industry, this is the main language - most companies require certain skill to be hired.
+In the IT industry, English is the main language - most companies require certain skill to be hired.
 The more the better.
-TODO(add funny complex statment)
+Should you find yourself not enduring the feeling of being verdant amidst sophisticated jist you better postpone the lecture in regards to seizing the exquisite English language.

 #### Question: Do I need a powerful computer to program?